 Patent rights generally belong to the inventors, unless a written agreement provides otherwise.
 In consequence, any agreements signed with the inventors should be examined.2 In this regard, there are two situations that should be avoided.
 The first one is the situation where various inventors have assigned their rights to more than one business, thereby putting those businesses in a co-ownership situation that is difficult to manage.
 The second one is the situation where the inventors declared to governmental authorities that they are not, in fact, the true inventors.
-A patent obtained without designating the correct inventors could be impossible to enforce or perhaps even invalid altogether.3 Lastly, if the patent or patent application is the subject of successive assignments, one must make sure that each assignment has been made in writing in accordance with the requirements of the Patent Act.4 work was made by a subcontractor or a consultant, so more extensive verification is needed in such cases.
+A patent obtained without designating the correct inventors could be impossible to enforce or perhaps even invalid altogether.3Lastly, if the patent or patent application is the subject of successive assignments, one must make sure that each assignment has been made in writing in accordance with the requirements of the Patent Act.4.

+The Copyright Act5 contains a presumption that any work (including source codes for computer programs) made in the course of employment are the property of the employer.
+However, there is no such presumption if the work was made by a subcontractor or a consultant, so more extensive verification is needed in such cases.
 In a noteworthy decision, the Ontario Court of Appeal recognized that an arrangement of computer program elements can be copyrighted even if the elements themselves cannot be protected individually.6 Furthermore, although it is not mandatory to register a copyright, any assignment of copyright or any licence granting an interest in a copyright will only be valid if made in writing by the copyright owner, which should also be subject to verification.